XML RSSGet our feed

 astonishing points Jesus makes

-1. that some eunuchs are born that way - i.e., they did not make a choice to be eunuchs and no human being else made a choice for them to be eunuchs
+1. That some eunuchs are born that way - i.e., they did not make a choice to be eunuchs and no other human being made a choice for them to be eunuchs

 Remember that it was commonly understood in the first century by Jews especially and by other cultures that a born eunuch was one who was not attracted to the opposite sex yet who also was anatomically whole and not castrated.

-Rather than Jesus making only a spiritual allusion to bride-bridegroom typology in Matthew 19, He was in fact answering a rubber meets the road question about a raging controversy in His day, between followers of Hillel and followers of Shamai.
+Rather than Jesus making only a spiritual allusion to bride-bridegroom typology in Matthew 19, He was in fact answering a rubber meets the road question about a real life raging controversy in the first century AD, between followers of Hillel and followers of Shamai.

 More Informative Links